António Egas Moniz: Prefrontal leucotomy

 Moniz thought that mental illness originated from abnormal neural connections in the frontal lobe.
 He described a "fixation of synapses," which in mental illness, was expressed as "predominant, obsessive ideas."
-Moniz also referenced the experiments of Yale physiologists John Fulton and C.F.
+Moniz also referenced the experiments of Yale physiologists John Farquhar Fulton and C.F.
 Jacobsen, who found that removing the frontal lobes of a chimpanzee made it calmer and more cooperative.
 In addition, Moniz observed "changes in character and personality" among soldiers who had had injuries to their frontal lobes.

 Moniz hypothesized that surgically removing white matter fibers from the frontal lobe would improve a patient's mental illness.
-He enlisted his long-time staff member and neurosurgeon Almeida Lima to test the procedure on a group of 20 patients, mainly with schizophrenia, anxiety, and depression.
+He enlisted his long-time staff member and neurosurgeon Pedro Almeida Lima to test the procedure on a group of 20 patients, mainly with schizophrenia, anxiety, and depression.
 The surgeries took place under general anesthesia.
 The first psychosurgery was performed in 1935 on a 63-year-old woman with depression, anxiety, paranoia, hallucinations, and insomnia.
 The patient experienced a rapid physical recovery, and two months later, a psychiatrist noted that she was calmer, less paranoid, and well oriented.
 In the first set of surgeries, Moniz reported a total of seven cures, seven improvements, and six unchanged cases.

 Moniz never performed a surgery himself, partially because of his lack of neurosurgical training but also because he had limited use of his hands as a complication of gout.
 Instructed by Moniz, Lima performed ten of the first twenty surgeries by injecting absolute alcohol to destroy the frontal lobe.
 Later on, Moniz and Lima developed a new technique using a leucotome, a needle-like instrument with a retractable wire loop.
 By rotating the wire loop, they were able to surgically separate white matter fibres.

 Moniz judged the results acceptable in the first 40 or so patients he treated, claiming, "Prefrontal leukotomy is a simple operation, always safe, which may prove to be an effective surgical treatment in certain cases of mental disorder."
 He also claimed that any behavioral and personality deterioration that may occur was outweighed by reduction in the debilitating effects of the illness.
 He conceded that patients who had already deteriorated from the mental illness did not benefit much.
 The procedure enjoyed a brief vogue, and in 1949 he received the Nobel Prize "for his discovery of the therapeutic value of leucotomy in certain psychoses."

 Critics accused Moniz of understating complications, providing inadequate documentation, and not following up with patients.
 After his initial procedures, other physicians, such as Walter Jackson Freeman II and James W. Watts, adopted a modified technique in the United States and renamed it "lobotomy."